lanceman2/Quickstream_dev/README.md

 pass-through buffer.

 It's simple.
 There is no learning curve.
 There's just less there.
 There is only one interface for a given quickstream primitive functionality.
+No guessing which class to inherit.
+No built-in inter-filter data typing.
+We provide just a modular streaming paradigm without a particular end application use case.
+The idea of inter-module data types is not introduced, that would limit it's use, and can be considered at a higher software interface layer.
+So we keep inter-module data typing outside the scope of quickstream.

-The stream may repartition its process and threading scheme at launch-time and run-time based on stream flow measures, and so it can be adaptive and can be programmed to be self optimizing at run-time.
+The stream may repartition its' process and threading scheme at launch-time and run-time based on stream flow measures, and so it can be adaptive and can be programmed to be self optimizing at run-time.
 Most of the other stream frame-works just can't do that, they only have one thread and